MUVI

 Villena Treasure Room

 The Treasure of Villena room contains the most important collection of the museum, an exceptional set declared of Cultural Interest and considered the most important set of prehistoric crockery in Europe, comparable only to that of Mycenae.
 Discovered in 1963, it has been in the Archaeological Museum “José María Soler”, under the protection of the city council.
-The MUVI now has an exclusive apse-shaped room to house these extraordinary pieces.
+Now, the Museum of Villena has an exclusive apse-shaped room to guard these extraordinary pieces.

 Temporary Exhibition Hall